hpi-swa-teaching/live-programming-systems/projects/eclipse-debugger/analysisPlan.md

 ### Impact on distances
 How do the activities affect the different distances: temporal, spatial, semantic?

+TODO: alle steps durchgehen und nach distances suchen

+- Temporal
+    In steps 10, 12, 13 and 14 saving changes leads to a restart or termination of the application, because of the HCR limitations.
+This is a temporal distance, because the user needs to wait until the application is restarted to see the changes.

+    In step 15, the saved changes are immediately visible.
+There is no temporal distance for the user.

+- Spatial
+    In step 16, when halting at a breakpoint, hovering over variables spawns a pop-up window displaying the variable's value.
+If the value is an object, it is displayed via its `toString()` method.
+Furthermore the object's instance variables are displayed in a foldable tree structure, but without the ability to change them.
+The spatial distance is reduced by spawning these pop-up windows, you still need to hover over a variable with the mouse cursor and only one window can be displayed at a time.

+    The "Variables"-view allows to change the values of available variables at runtime, but with spatial distance, because the user needs to focus a different view and find the corresponding tree list entry.

+    Display view + *Ctrl+Shift+D*

+    Debugger halts at erroneous code, but not on exceptions (see step xx)

+- Semantic (aka how many mouse clicks)

 *D. Ungar and H. Lieberman & C. Fry Debugging and the Experience of Immediacy Communications of the ACM, ACM, 1997, 40, 38-43*